Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The problem was that the contract had two steps:

-- Take DAO tokens from user, and give back ETH from DAO to user.
+- Take DAO tokens from the user and give back ETH from DAO to the user.

 - Register the transaction in the blockchain and update the DAO token count.

 The hack was simple in hindsight: inject a step between step 1 and step 2 where, before the transaction gets registered, the DAO would give the same user more ETH for the same tokens.

 This hack cost the DAO US$50 million worth of ETH and caused the value of ETH to plummet from US$20.17 to US$11.52 in 48 hours.

 Following the DAO hack, the Ethereum community was faced with a difficult choice.
 It needed to collectively decide to either:

 - Vote to modify the Ethereum world computer itself and essentially reprogram it in such a way that it was like the entire thing never happened, to restore lost funds to the rightful owners.

 - Vote to leave it as is and accept that what’s done is done, in the belief that decentralisation and immutability is the primary purpose of Ethereum and that it should never be compromised.

 But an agreement was never reached.
 Neither side was willing to back down and instead, they just started mining different versions of Ethereum, one where the DAO hack was reversed and another where it wasn’t.